Tours to Israel and Egypt: 14 Day Package 2024, 2025

 Price Includes: 4 star lodging in Israel, 4 star lodging in Cairo, 2.5 star lodging in Mt.
 Sinai, expert Biblical guides, admissions, baggage handling, sightseeing, and breakfast & dinner daily, border taxes ($25), flight from Sharm el-Sheikh to Cairo.

-Not Included: International flight departures (low cost fares available nationwide), transfers (not included unless airfare is purchased from Pilgrim Tours), most lunches, gratuities, Egyptian visa ($25 will be added to your final invoice.
-Visa obtained for U.S. and Canadian Citizens).
+Not Included: International flight departures (low cost fares available nationwide), transfers (not included unless airfare is purchased from Pilgrim Tours), most lunches, gratuities, Egyptian visa obtained for U.S. Citizens ($25 will be added to your final invoice).

 Airport transfers are included only when airfare is purchased from Pilgrim Tours.
 Taxi service is available for those purchasing their airfare elsewhere.